Bals des victimes

-The bals des victimes, or victims' balls, occurred in Paris early in 1794.
-Contrary to conjecture, accusations of myth-making (which absolutely occurred), and outright dismissal of the existence of these "bals des victimes" by modern scholars, detailed below, the evidence proving their existence in 1797 and providing context has long been present at the Bibliothèque national de France and in select libraries.
-In 1841, Henry Swinburne's accounts of the bals de victimes was published in his correspondence with his wife early in 1797—published in The Courts of Europe at the Close of the Last Century, Volume 2.
-Accounts of public celebrations in Paris post-Thermidor in the summer of 1796 suggest an atmosphere of general reconciliation.

-Balls that were said to have been put on by dancing societies after the Reign of Terror during the French Revolution.
+The bals des victimes, or victims' balls, were balls that were said to have been put on by dancing societies after the Reign of Terror during the French Revolution.
 To be admitted to these societies and balls, one had to be a near relative of someone who had been guillotined during the Terror.

-The balls came to prominence after the downfall and death of Robespierre, supposedly first being held in early 1794 and first mentioned in popular writing in 1797.
-While anecdotal evidence attests to the balls' occurrence, and generations of French and non-French historians described them and accepted them as fact, some recent scholarship, citing a near-total lack of primary evidence, argues that they may have been fabrications based on rumor.
-Historian David Bell concludes: "The bals des victimes... never took place—they were an invention of early nineteenth-century Romantic authors."
+According to Ronald Schecter, the balls came to prominence after the downfall and death of Robespierre, supposedly first being held in early 1794 and first mentioned in popular writing in 1797.
+While anecdotal evidence attests to the balls' occurrence, and generations of French and non-French historians described them and accepted them as fact, some recent scholarship, citing a near-total lack of primary evidence, has argued that they may have been fabrications based on rumor.

+In 2007, historian David A. Bell concluded that "[t]he bals des victimes... never took place—they were an invention of early nineteenth-century Romantic authors."